HalloweenJack2606/MinecraftWeek/README.md

  - GLM
  - SOIL

-It might not work when building with some compilers since it includes <mutex>, which is not supported by a few.
+It might not work when building with some compilers since it includes mutex, which is not supported by a few.
 All the multi-threading is disabled (World::ChunkLoading() but still works perfectly, already tested it), it would still be necessary to remove the related includes.
 Visual Studios's MsBuild should work perfectly.

 The .exe should be inside 'bin/Release-x64/Game'.
-Only works for Window at the time of writing.
+Only works for Windows at the time of writing.

 ![wooden_house](Screenshots/woodenhouse.png)